SierraTecnologia/Facilitador/docs/inspiracao/decoy/admins.md

 ![](assets/img/admins.png)

 Decoy ships with an interface for the management of admin user accounts.
-In addition, admins can be created through the console by running `php artisan decoy:admin`.
+In addition, admins can be created through the console by running `php artisan facilitador:admin`.

 ![](assets/img/create-admin.gif)